danielguillan/quantity-queries/README.md

 		box-shadow: 0 1px 3px #000;
 	}

-// Add a red outline to `li` items when there are is an even number of them
+// Add a red outline to `li` items when there is an even number of them
 	@include even() {
 		outline: solid 2px red;
 	}